 The pastor who tells his people that he has a lust problem is creating more problems for himself than he can imagine.
-Every woman in the church will think he’s undressing her when he shakes her hand.
-When that happens, his ministry has come to an abrupt halt.
+Every woman in the church will think he’s undressing her when he looks in her direction.
+When this happens, his ministry has come to an abrupt halt.

 7. A minister cannot rebuke anyone publicly from the pulpit.
 He cannot call names and slander someone, no matter how strongly he feels. (see postscript)

-Again, he may do it, but not and retain the respect of Christians who know the word and reverence His name.
-Mean-spirited preachers will always have their defenders, but this does not make it wise or right.
+Again, he may do it, but not and keep the respect of Christians who know the Word and reverence His name.
+Mean-spirited preachers will always have their defenders, but this does not make it wise or the right thing to do.

 Let the preacher honor His Lord, reverence His calling, and bless His people.